rq/rq/docs/workers.md

 1. Managing database connectivity prior to running a job.
 2. Using a job execution model that does not require `os.fork`.
-3. The ability use different concurrency models such as `multiprocessing` or `gevent`.
+3. The ability to use different concurrency models such as `multiprocessing` or `gevent`.

 You can use the `-w` option to specify a different worker class to use: